 LOOKING FOR ADDITIONAL DIGITAL PRACTICE?

-If you need any other digital materials for your students, check out the Google activities section of our shop.
+If you need any other digital materials for your students, check out the Google activities section of our shop where you can shop according to skill or topic.
 This post explains how you can use the digital activities in more detail though you may have to adjust for remote learning.

 P.S. — Join our Facebook Group to get the latest updates and share ideas with fellow math teachers.